rjseymour66/computersystems3e/README.md

 1. Protect the hardware from misuse by runaway applications
 2. Provide applications with simple and uniform mechanism for manipulating complicated and varying low-level hardware devices.

-OS fulfills these purposes using:
+OS fulfills these purposes using (notice how they build on each other):
-Processes - abstraction for the processor, main memory, and I/O devices Virtual memory - abstraction for the main memory, and I/O devices Files - abstraction for I/O devices
+- Files - abstraction for I/O devices
+- Virtual memory - abstraction for the main memory, and I/O devices
+- Processes - abstraction for the processor, main memory, and I/O devices

 **Processes**
 A _process_ is the OS's abstraction for running a program.
 Multiple processes run concurrently on the same system, meaning that the instructions of one process are interleaved with the instructions of another process becuase there are more processes to run that there are CPUs to run them.
 Processes provide the illusion that the program that is running is the only program in the system, and it has exclusive use of the processor, main memory, and I/O devices.
 The OS makes this happen using _context switching_.